zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 And that's it!
 You've just successfully converted vanilla PyTorch codes into a form that can be used in production ML!
 How easy was that?
 It's basically just reorganizing the codes into a series of steps and a pipeline.

+## 📊 ZenML Dashboard

-ZenML comes with a handy dashboard that let's you visualize the pipeline you just run.
+ZenML comes with a handy dashboard that lets you visualize the pipeline you just run.
-To use it, run
+To launch the dashboard, type:
 ```shell
 zenml up
 ```
 in your terminal.
-It should launch the dashboard in the browser at `http://127.0.0.1:8237)` like the following
+This spins up a local ZenServer and launches the dashboard in the browser at `http://127.0.0.1:8237)`.

 ![login](/assets/posts/pytorch_wandb/dashboard.gif)

 Key in `default` as the username and leave the password empty, then click "Log in".

-Now let's look into how we can add the W&B experiment tracker into our pipeline.
+In the dashboard, you'll see all details about your Steps, Pipelines, Runs, Stacks and Stack Components.
+There's also a neat visualization on the pipeline which lets you visually inspect your workflow.

+This section shows you can use the ZenML server and dashboard locally to inspect runs.
+But this is rarely the case in production where you'll need to collaborate and manage the workflow in a team.
+For that you'll need to deploy ZenML in the cloud.
+Read more about deploying ZenML on a cloud [here](https://docs.zenml.io/getting-started/deploying-zenml).

+Up to this point, I've shown you how to transform vanilla PyTorch codes from the quickstart into ZenML pipeline and utilize the dashboard to manage and visualize the pipeline.

+In the next section, I will show how you can add in more components (we call them Stack Components in ZenML) into your pipeline.

 ## ⚖ Experiment Tracking with W&B
 In ZenML we introduce a concept of Stack and Stack Component.